DBosley/gnome-pipewire-volume-mixer/README.md

 A GNOME Shell extension that adds virtual audio sinks to PipeWire, allowing you to control volumes for different types of applications separately (like games, media, and voice chat).

+> ⚠️ **DISCLAIMER**: This extension is VERY MUCH SO VIBE CODED by someone who's not a GNOME or Rust expert.
+It works on my machine™ but any usage is at your own risk.
+Contributions and improvements are welcome!

 ## Features

 - **Virtual Audio Sinks**: Create separate volume controls for different application categories